henryjameslau/henryjameslau.github.io/_drafts/how-we-make-responsive-interactives.md

 - margins

-- tick formats, going from 2008 to '08 on mobile
+- tick formats, going from 2008 on desktop to '08 on mobile
 - the number of ticks
 - which annotations to show and and where they appear.